 Thanks for asking!
 An easy way is to tell others about our work.
-So if you found article x helpful you help us a lot if you share it on a forum, on Facebook or wherever with people who might be interested in it.
+So if you found article x helpful you help us a lot if you share it on a forum, on Facebook or wherever there are people people who might be interested in it.

 Another way to support us is by using our affiliate links.
 If you click on a link and buy anything from diapers to photographic gear we get a commission of a few percent.
 We each have our own affiliate links and the money goes 100% to the author of each article.

-We used to have a paypal button but dealing with that company is annoying so we took it down.
+We used to have a Paypal button, but dealing with that company was rather annoying so we took it down.

 Please review lens X

-A full review is a time investment of between one and three working days.
+A full review is a time investment of several working days.
 If we calculated this time at our professional working rate a typical review would easily cost us above $1000.
 We don’t make nearly as much from the average review.
 Unlike most other blogs of this size we all have a day job and see reviewing lenses as a hobby.
-Because of that we much more free in how we review lenses and how we run the blog.
+Because of that we are more free in how we review lenses and how we run the blog.
 It also means that we only review the lenses we are personally interested in.
-And a request doesn’t change if we are interested in a lens or not, it just costs us 5 minutes to answer we would rather invest in writing the next review.

 Please compare lens X to lens Y